dotm/amartha-loan-service/README.md

 - sign up flow:
   - implement OTP for sign up email verification
   - restrict field officer role to be added not by sign up but by internal operation team.
-- implement user authentication
-  - store salted and hashed password in users table when sign up
-  - use JWT for sign in
-  - in loan endpoint requests, get userID from JWT directly instead of from HTTP request
 - Cron to cancel loan if investments doesn't reach principal amount after some expiry time.
   - New loan status: expired.
 - Use LoanStatusHistory table.